Lionel Tertis: Career

 He owned a 1717 Montagnana from 1920 to 1937 which he found during one of his concert tours to Paris in 1920, and took a chance in acquiring.
 According to his memoirs, it was "shown to me in an unplayable condition, without bridge, strings or fingerboard....
 No case was available – it was such a large instrument 17 1/8 inches – so my wife came to the rescue by wrapping it in her waterproof coat, and that is how it was taken across the English Channel."
 Tertis preferred a large viola to get an especially rich tone from his instrument.
 Knowing that some would find a 17-1/8-inch instrument too large he created his own Tertis model, which provides many of the tonal advantages of the larger instrument in a manageable 16-3/4-inch size.
-Tertis sold the 1717 Montegnana to his pupil Bernard Shore in 1937, who in turn passed it on to his pupil Roger Chase.
+Tertis sold the 1717 Montagnana to his pupil Bernard Shore in 1937, who in turn passed it on to his pupil Roger Chase.

 Along with William Murdoch (piano), Albert Sammons, and Lauri Kennedy, Tertis formed the Chamber Music Players.
 He also encouraged and coached Sidney Griller as he worked to found the Griller Quartet in 1928, and influenced the Griller's enthusiasm for the first Viennese School.

 In 1937, while at the height of his powers, he announced his retirement from the concert platform to concentrate on teaching.
 He appeared as soloist only one more time, at a special concert in 1949 to an invited audience at the RAM to help raise money for his fund to encourage the composition of music for the viola.

 He was appointed a Commander of the Order of the British Empire (CBE) in the 1950 New Year's Honours.

 Tertis composed several original works and also arranged many pieces not originally for the viola, such as Edward Elgar's Cello Concerto.
 He was the author of a number of publications about string playing, the viola in particular, and his own life.
 They include Cinderella No More and My Viola and I.